A 50th anniversary is a big deal. We can help you make this celebration a truly once in a lifetime event.

 At Utah Live Bands, we’re not Emily Post.
 So we’re not likely to give you the kind of etiquette heavy response that you’d get if you wrote into an advice column for an answer.

-But one thing we do know is how to throw a great party.
+But one thing we do know is how to throw a great party (just check out our list of accolades and references).
 What we love about anniversary parties is that they celebrate real accomplishment.
 A couple that has been together 10, 25, or 50 years have bucked some pretty steep odds to remain together.
 In fact, only six percent of married couples will be able to celebrate a 50th anniversary.
 So, if ever there’s a reason to celebrate love, this is it.

 Probably the biggest question that surrounds an anniversary party is who is supposed to host the party.
 Traditionally, the children of the couple take care of the event.
 However, if that’s not happening then it’s perfectly acceptable for the couple themselves to put on the celebration.